|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-At the start of the Pacific war, Perch was commanded by Lieutenant Commander David A. Hurt and was based at Cavite Navy Yard.
-Departed on December 10, 1941 prior to the destruction of the installation by Japanese bombers.
+At the start of the Pacific War, Perch was under the command of Lieutenant Commander David A. Hurt based at Cavite Navy Yard.
+On December 10, 1941 departed. to the destruction of the installation by Japanese bombers.

-On March 1, 1942 during the evening, Perch surfaced thirty miles northwest of Surabaya on Java and initiated an attack on an enemy convoy landing troops to the west.
-Two enemy destroyers dropped depth charges and caused her to dive until reaching the bottom at 135'.
-Several more depth charge attacks caused extensive damage, putting the starboard motors out of commission and causing extensive flooding throughout the boat.
-After repairs, Perch surfaced at 2am, but was driven down by destroyers.
-The loss of oil, and air from damaged ballast tanks, convinced the enemy Perch was breaking up and they went on to look for other kills, allowing her to escape.
+On March 1, 1942 during the evening, Perch surfaced roughly thirty miles northwest of Surabaya on Java and attacked an enemy convoy landing troops to the west.
+Spotted, two Japanese destroyers released depth charges and caused her to dive to the bottom at a depth of 135'.
+Several additional depth charge attacks caused extensive damage and knocked the starboard motors out of commission and causing extensive flooding inside.
+The crew worked to make emergency repairs.

 Fate of the Crew

 On March 1, 1942 the entire crew of fifty-four enlisted men and five officers were captured by Japanese destroyer Ushio and became Prisoners Of War (POW).
-They were transported to Java and detained at the Java POW Camps D.X.Y. at Batavia.
+The crew were transported to Java and detained at Java POW Camp D.X.Y. at Batavia.

-Of the six Prisoner Of War (POW) crew members that died in captivity, their remains were transported to the United State for permanent burial.
+During 1948, the six Prisoner Of War (POW) crew that died in captivity were recovered and transported to the Philippines and United States for permanent burial.

 Charles Newton Brown is buried at Woodlawn National Cemetery in Elmira, NY at plot C, grave 3219.